Skip to content

 GitHub Actions variablesMAVEN_RELEASE_REPOSITORY_URL, MAVEN_SNAPSHOT_REPOSITORY_URL, MAVEN_RELEASE_REPOSITORY_ID, MAVEN_SNAPSHOT_REPOSITORY_ID

-GitHub Actions secretsMAVEN_REPOSITORY_USERNAME, MAVEN_REPOSITORY_PASSWORD, MAVEN_RELEASE_REPOSITORY_USERNAME, MAVEN_RELEASE_REPOSITORY_PASSWORD, MAVEN_SNAPSHOT_REPOSITORY_USERNAME, MAVEN_SNAPSHOT_REPOSITORY_PASSWORD
+GitHub Actions secretsMAVEN_REPOSITORY_USERNAME, MAVEN_REPOSITORY_PASSWORD, MAVEN_CENTRAL_USERNAME, MAVEN_CENTRAL_PASSWORD, MAVEN_RELEASE_REPOSITORY_USERNAME, MAVEN_RELEASE_REPOSITORY_PASSWORD, MAVEN_SNAPSHOT_REPOSITORY_USERNAME, MAVEN_SNAPSHOT_REPOSITORY_PASSWORD

 5. GitHub Actions Workflow Patterns